Caddickbrown/SApps/ExApps/ExApps - README.md

 It uses `Python` to generate the HTML file.

+### PostBuildr
+PostBuildr is a simple tool that allows you to take a Markdown template for a blog post and convert it into a blog post HTML page.
+It is an offshoot of Postage with a slightly different use method.

+It uses `Python` to generate the HTML file.

 ## Dependencies
 I try to reduce the dependencies as much as possible, but some may be necessary for the functionality of the application.